CBUAE issues UAE Islamic Finance Report 2023

 The report analyses the performance of various Islamic finance sectors, initiatives and activities globally and locally, with a specific focus on sustainability.
 The report also provides an overview of the legislative, regulatory and Shari’ah governance landscape, in addition to an assessment of the sustainability strategies adopted by IFIs as well as the opportunities and challenges they face.

-In the report’s opening message, His Excellency Khaled Mohamed Balama, Governor of CBUAE, emphasises that the development of the Islamic finance sector is instrumental for the UAE’s sustainable growth and its achievement of sustainable development goals, in keeping with the vision of the country’s leadership.
+In the report’s opening message, Khaled Mohamed Balama, Governor of CBUAE, emphasised that the development of the Islamic finance sector is instrumental for the UAE’s sustainable growth and its achievement of sustainable development goals, in keeping with the vision of the country’s leadership.